fbef0102/Game-Private_Plugin/L4D_插件/Tank_坦克/l4d_tank_roar/readme.md

 		// How message displays.
 (0: Disable, 1:In chat, 2: In Hint Box, 3: In center text)
 		l4d_tank_roar_hint "2"

+		// Press which button to trigger the tank roar, 131072=Shift, 4=Ctrl, 32=Use, 8192=Reload, 524288=Middle Mouse
+		// You can add numbers together, ex: 655360=Shift + Middle Mouse l4d_tank_roar_buttons "8192"
 		```
 </details>